IT'S NOT A DONE DEAL

 Increased traffic and congestion on already crowded streets

-Loss of 8 tennis courts, golf course, driving range, putting green
+Loss of 8 tennis courts, golf course, & driving range

 Loss of best possible site for regional public access to L.A.
 River and river trails